Trouble with “Tarzan”

 Such things are still frequently incorporated into his works, sometimes allegorically, but sometimes quite overtly as well.
 The first of the Tarzan books, Tarzan of the Apes, was published in 1912, to enthusiastic reception in America as well as Europe.
 But after the outbreak of WWI, Burroughs used subsequent books as a platform to attack and insult the German people, even though it lost him their readership.
 During the Red Scare, stories like The Moon Maid were used to condemn socialism as well.

 And indeed, the author did not stick to fiction when talking about his views.
-He opined on the Hickman murder trial that the perpetrator was a “moral imbecile” and that,
+He opined on the Hickman murder trial the perpetrator was a “moral imbecile” and,²

 If we hang him we have removed […] a potential menace to peace and happiness and safety of countless future generations, for moral imbeciles breed moral imbeciles, criminals breed criminals, murderers breed murderers just as St. Bernards breed St. Bernards.